thesofproject/sof-docs/architectures/dsp/intel/smp/index.rst

 Communication between cores
 ***************************

-Secondary core can communicate with primary cores by sending messages using IDC mechanism.
+Primary core can communicate with secondary cores by sending messages using the IDC mechanism.
 This mechanism is pretty much the same as IPC.
 Important data can be sent in two 32-bit IDC registers.
 Cores use interrupts to register for the incoming messages.